-With respect to other balances with related parties (as disclosed in note 21), the company assesses the credit quality of these related parties by taking into account financial position, performance and other factors.
-In measuring the expected credit losses in these balances, management determined the impairment provision independently from third party receivables and as at 30 November 2021 and 2020, there was no impairment in relation to third party balances.
-Management takes cognisance of the related party relationship with these entities and settlement arrangements in place and does not expect any losses from non-performance or default.
+With respect to other balances with related parties (as disclosed in notes 19 and 21), the company and Group assesses the credit quality of these related parties by taking into account financial position, performance and other factors.
+In measuring the expected credit losses in these balances, management determined the impairment provision independently from third party receivables and as at 30 November 2022 and 2021, there was no impairment in relation to third party balances.
+Management takes cognisance of the related party relationship with these entities and settlement arrangements in place and does not expect any losses from nonperformance or default.

 The group holds money exclusively with an institution having high quality external credit ratings.
-The cash and cash equivalents held with such bank at 30 November 2021 and 2020 are callable on demand.
-The bank with whom cash and cash equivalents are held has a credit rating of BBB- by Standard and Poor's.
-Management considers the probability of default from such bank to be close to zero and the amount calculated using the 12-month expected credit loss model to be very insignificant.
+The cash and cash equivalents held with such bank at 30 November 2022 and 2021 are callable on demand.
+The bank with whom cash and cash equivalent are held has a credit rating of BBB- by Standard and Poor's Management considers the probability of default from such bank to be close to zero and the amount calculated using the 12-month expected credit loss model to be very insignificant.
 Therefore, based on the above, no loss allowance has been recognised by the company.